omega/startsiden-test-javascript/README.markdown

 Well, we provide a simple perl-function to run a javascript file against a content-string.
 That way, so long as you can get the content in a perl scalar, you can run javascript against it.
-You can for instance use Catalyst::Test, or Test::WWWW::Mechanize::Catalyst to do that, without needing to fork a server etc.
+You can for instance use Catalyst::Test, or Test::WWW::Mechanize::Catalyst to do that, without needing to fork a server etc.

 ## How do I test it?